Our Impact

 Our impact in the last year:

-• Engaged a total of 1532 people in areas of high deprivation
+Engaged a total of 973 people in disadvantaged areas

 “Chain Reaction changes perspectives and shows young people that they can have a future […] that they can change the world…